fieldtrip/website/tutorial/timefrequencyanalysis.md

 The field TFRhann.powspctrm contains the temporal evolution of the raw power values for each specified frequency.

 {% include markup/warning %}
 If you specify frequencies in cfg.foi of which no integer number of cycles fit into you time window (cfg.t_ftimwin), FieldTrip doesn't always give an error and the output will contain these frequencies.
 For example, try using cfg.foi = 1:1:30 with the 500 ms time window.
-Note that the uneven frequencies are can't to be interpreted.
+Note that the uneven frequencies cannot be interpreted.
 So you should always think critically about your time and frequency resolution.
 {% include markup/end %}

 ## Visualization